skylar-kim/ros/README.md

 Frames:
 map: represents global frame
 odom: frame relative to odometry (parent of base_footprint, child of map)
 base_footprint: attached to the base of the robot at its center (parent of other frames like sensors attached to the robot, child of odom frame)

+__Odom Position Message Format:__
+encoded under: nav_msgs/Odometry Message and contains information about the
+- geometry_msgs/Pose
+- geometry_msgs/Twist
+- the orientation is encoded as a geometry_msgs/Quaternion

+__AMCL_POSE Position message Format:__
+geometry_msgs/PoseWithCovarianceStamped Message
+global map frame
+contains only the Pose information (position and orientation)
+Orientation is geometry_msgs/Quaternion